 Do I need my student ID to make an appointment?

-The student may be asked to show a valid student ID at the time of making the first
+Students may be asked to show a valid student ID or simply provide their their student

 Is there a fee for counseling?